Prologue – A Shadow of Prophecy

 "Harry Potter!" they said together.

 "That we are, blondie."
-They chorused, smiling, and quickly stepping off the train back onto the platform, not the least bit perturbed by Draco's snide tone, or expression.
+They chorused, smiling, and quickly stepped off the train back onto the platform, not the least bit perturbed by Draco's snide tone, or expression.

 Harry scowled in mild irritation at Draco's rudeness, an expression which apparently didn't escape his companion's notice.